sdleffler/luminance-rs/README.md

 [luminance] has two main and official mechanisms to learn:

+  - The [book](https://rust-tutorials.github.io/learn-luminance).
+It contains various chapters, including tutorials and onboarding newcomers.
+It will not provide you with the best description of a given feature as it focuses more on the overall comprehension and explaining than code directly.
+It also fits people who don’t know anything about rendering.
   - The [examples](luminance/examples/README.md).
 They are like unit tests: each introduces and focuses on a very specific aspect or feature.
 You should read them if you are interested in a specific feature.
 They’re not well suited to learn from scratch and they are weaker than a structured tutorial but more concise.
-  - The [wiki](https://github.com/phaazon/luminance-rs/wiki).
-It contains various chapters, including tutorials and onboarding newcomers.
-It will not provide you with the best description of a given feature as it focuses more on the overall comprehension and explaining than code directly.

 You should try both ways and see which one fits the best for you!